 Insurers and their wellness divisions

-Insurers are increasingly expanding their services beyond just typical insurance products and are now offering wellness programs to their corporate client’s workforces.
-Employers are looking for ways to reduce employee health concerns and ultimately save on health premiums, so leading insurers are offering wellness programs as a value-add service to customers while gaining a competitive advantage.
+Insurers are increasingly expanding their services beyond traditional insurance products and are now offering wellness programs to their corporate clients’ workforces.
+Employers are looking for ways to reduce employee health risks and ultimately save on health premiums, so leading insurers are offering wellness programs as a value-add service to customers while gaining a competitive advantage.
+They partner with wellness technology vendors to create unique, effective, and up-to-the-minute well-being programming to offer their clients.

 Health Coaching Companies

-Similar to corporate wellness companies, employee health coaching companies specialize in delivering their health coaching services to employees (and their dependents).
-Oftentimes, health coaching is conducted online so wellness platforms provide the infrastructure for these coaches to deliver their services.
-For example, CoreHealth’s platform offers video coaching so coaches and employees can ‘meet’ online and have an engaging and personalized discussion without the expense or inconvenience of leaving the office or home.
-Plus, many health coaching companies are also expanding their services to include a variety of additional wellness programs and need technology to support them with this.
+For example, CoreHealth’s platform offers video coaching so coaches and employees can digitally meet face-to-face for an engaging and personalized discussion.
+Many health coaching companies are also expanding their services to include a variety of additional wellness programs and need technology to support them.

 EAP Providers

-Benefits brokers are often the first-point of contact for employers seeking guidance on overall employee health and wellbeing typically in the form of health insurance and retirement programs.
-Benefits brokers are trusted advisors whose primary priority is servicing the needs of their clients but in recent years, employer needs have gone well beyond just insurance.
-Nowadays, many brokers also offer workplace wellness programs and depend on wellness management software to power them.
+Benefits brokers are often the first point of contact for employers seeking guidance on overall employee health and wellbeing, typically in the form of health insurance and retirement programs.
+But since the pandemic, employer needs have gone well beyond just insurance.
+In the last few years, many brokers have begun offering workplace wellness programs and depend on wellness management software to power them.

-For brokers who are not yet offering corporate wellness services, but are considering doing so, this Worksite Wellness 101 Wellness Guide for Benefits Brokers blog provides helpful insight.
-Learn how your brokerage firm can guide and support clients with effective corporate wellness programs.
-Gain a competitive advantage, share the value of wellness, and decide how you can best help clients achieve high ROI – even if you don’t know where to begin.
-While wellness technology may not be top of mind at the start, it will quickly become a need once you start managing multiple programs for clients (unless you decide to partner with a third-party wellness company to deliver them instead).
+For brokers who are considering offering wellness benefits, the Worksite Wellness 101 Wellness Guide for Benefits Brokers blog provides helpful insight.
+Learn how a brokerage firm can guide and support clients with effective corporate wellness programs.
+Gain a competitive advantage, share the value of wellness, and decide how to best help clients achieve high ROI.

 Human Resources consulting firms

-It’s common for large HR consulting firms (like AON and Mercer) to offer wellness programs to clients as a value-add service.
-However, it’s becoming more commonplace for small and medium-sized HR consulting firms to do so too.
-As with all the organizations noted above, the more clients you work with, the need for wellness technology grows.
+It’s common for large HR consulting firms to offer wellness programs to clients as a value-add service.
+However, it’s becoming more commonplace for small and medium-sized HR consulting firms to do so as well.
+As with all the organizations noted above, the more clients, the greater the need for wellness technology.

 Health Systems

 In recent years, businesses are asking for more preventative health programs for their employees and are looking to their local health community for help.
-There has been a significant interest by health systems looking to expand their health and wellness programs beyond their own workforce and health facilities to include local business.
-As a result, health systems need wellness technology to power their in-house employee wellness programs AND the wellness programs they deliver to corporate clients.
-For Community Health Systems starting out, download this checklist: Get Started Providing Employee Wellness Programs to Local Business.
+There has been significant interest from health systems looking to expand their health and wellness programs beyond their own workforce and health facilities to include local business.
+As a result, health systems need wellness technology to power their in-house employee wellness programs and the wellness programs they deliver to corporate clients.
+For Community Health Systems just starting out, download this checklist: Get Started Providing Employee Wellness Programs to Local Business.

-There is no hard and fast rule for when it’s time to buy technology; however, here are some considerations below:
+There’s no set rule for when it’s time to buy technology, but here are some considerations:

-Some platforms just focus on specific areas such as health coaching or content management but an all-in-one platform that brings all wellness components into one place should consist of the following features and functionality.
+Some platforms focus on specific topics such as health coaching or content management, but an all-in-one platform that consolidates all components into one place should consist of the following features and functionality:

-Wellness and activity challenges are a great way to encourage healthy living amongst your employees and are a common entry point for organizations just beginning to offer a wellness program.
-Challenges can take many forms and cover many topics including physical activity, nutrition, weight management, sleep or financial wellness for example.
+Wellness challenges are a fun way to encourage healthy habits within a workforce, and are a common entry point for organizations beginning to offer a wellness program.
+Challenges can take many forms and cover many topics including physical activity, nutrition, weight management, sleep or financial wellness.

 Challenge Engagement

 Employers that effectively use engagement strategies and tailored communications can drive higher wellness engagement rates.
-When communications appeal to an employee’s unique intrinsic motivations it helps them to understand the personal benefits of participating in a wellness program.
-In order to appeal to an individual employee, it’s vital that they can be easily reached and that communication methods can be customized.
+When communications appeal to an employee’s unique intrinsic motivations it can help them understand the personal benefits of participating in a wellness program.
+In order to appeal to an individual employee, it’s vital that communication methods can be customized.

 A wellness platform should be equipped with a wide variety of communication capabilities such as:

-When it comes to communication, it's important to communicate regularly (but not so often that users tune out) and using a variety of methods.
+When it comes to communication, it helps to communicate regularly (but not so often that users tune out) and to use a variety of methods.

-An essential component of health and wellness programs is education.
-If participants are better informed about the why and how they should improve their health, they will have the tools to make better informed decisions and positive changes.
+An important part of health and wellness programs is education.
+If participants are better informed about why and how they should improve their health, they'll be empowered to make better decisions and positive changes.

-In terms of technology, delivering health content/articles and resources typically is accomplished in one of the following ways:
+Delivering digital health content and resources is typically accomplished in one of the following ways:

 Out-of-the-Box Content

 Most technology vendors provide some sort of content out-of-the-box which could include simple health tips through to comprehensive articles and resources.
-This out-of-the-box content may be developed by the vendor’s in-house writers, via a third-party writer or a third-party content provider (e.g. Krames, American Institute of Preventative Medicine or another vendor).
+This out-of-the-box content may be developed by the vendor’s in-house writers, via a third-party writer or a third-party content provider.

 In-House Content Development

-If you want to deliver content that is highly specific to your audience (e.g. Christian, disabled persons, common health issues for office or manufacturing workers, etc.) you may wish to develop your own content in-house that is highly relevant.
-If this is important to you, then it’s important to work with a technology vendor that enables you to develop and deliver your own content to participants – not all vendors offer this.
+To deliver content that is specific to a workforce (e.g. Christian, disabled persons, common health issues for office or manufacturing workers, etc.) some organizations create their own content in-house that is highly relevant.
+To distribute it to a workforce, it’s important to work with a technology vendor that enables you to develop and deliver your own content to participants – not all vendors offer

 Third-Party Content Provider

 The importance of identifying at-risk employees early can’t be overstated.
-Health assessments present a huge opportunity to equip the employees who need it most with actionable information for improving their health.
-This ultimately helps employers achieve reduced healthcare costs and a greater ROI from their wellness program.
+Health assessments present an opportunity to equip the employees who need it most with actionable information for improving their health.
+Aggregate data collected from health assessments can inform managers about which health topics will be most helpful to address, and ultimately helps employers achieve reduced healthcare costs and a greater VOI from their wellness program.

-Wellness platforms offer toolsets that allow site administrators to schedule one-on-one events such as biometric screenings or health assessments.
-With the ability to control, plan and schedule site administrators can:
+Wellness platforms offer toolsets that allow site administrators to schedule one-on-one events such as biometric screenings or total health assessments, which delve into many aspects of health, including mental and emotional well-being, financial health, chronic disease risk and prevalence, and more.

 Health Assessments

-Although flexible wellness technology allows you to create, modify and distribute any type of health assessment or questionnaire the three most common types of health assessments are:
+Although flexible wellness technology allows organizations to create, modify and distribute any type of health assessment or questionnaire, the three most common types of health assessments are:

 Biometrics

 Data gathered from biometric testing can be crucial for creating results-oriented wellness programs and have become a staple in corporate wellness programs.
-Knowing the pros and cons of biometric screenings can help you benefit the most from the process.
 Wellness platforms that support biometrics will include the scheduling and storing of any type of biometric data from a variety of sources including:

 Platforms that include file-feed capabilities can receive large file-feeds from other vendors in the event that a third-party vendor is facilitating a biometric screening event and is unable to directly plug data into the platform as the event is going on.

-One of the most effective wellness programs is health and wellness coaching which are typically delivered in-person, virtually or self-directed.
+One of the most effective wellness programs is health and wellness coaching!
+It's typically delivered in-person, virtually, or self-directed.

 Tools for Health Coaches